How to Write a Personal Letter for a Home Offer in CA

 Short of relying on your coolest tricks, consider the alternative.
 With a good real estate agent at your side who will maximize your buying potential, you as the home buyer can play a critical role.
 How?
 Consider writing a personal letter to accompany your offer on the house.
 It is something we did, and I would like to believe, packed a punch.

 Since stiff competition is the unfortunate reality of the California housing market, it would be ideal to verbalize your interest and negotiate an offer before a home goes on the market.
-This would strategy would avoid the bidding wars which typically ensue when a new real estate listing surfaces.
-In addition, it would be a significant means to save on steep realtor fees which can then be added directly to the bottom line of your offer price.
-However, the luxury of preemptively engaging the seller to ward off the competition requires financial commitments and personal connections which are often out of reach.
+This strategy would avoid the bidding wars that typically ensue when a new real estate listing surfaces.
+In addition, it would be a significant means to save on steep realtor fees, which can then be added directly to the bottom line of your offer price.
+However, the luxury of preemptively engaging the seller to ward off the competition requires financial commitments and personal connections that are often out of reach.

 Writing a personal letter to accompany the offer on a house is an effective tactic to try to persuade the seller to decide in your favor when many other aspects of your purchase power seem to be out of your immediate control.
 It is 'free of charge' to the interested buyer and merely requires your time and thoughtfulness.
 In short, by doing so, you have nothing to lose, and possibly much to gain.

 Personal touches can make the difference between one offer and the next because, by and large, owners develop a deep connection to and lasting memories of their homes.
 Moving often requires making changes that are very difficult in nature, and the seller is eager to find a family who truly recognizes the value of their home.
 They have an underlying need to feel that their home will remain in good hands and is appreciated by the buyer.